wkande/netlify-api3-docs/airnode/config-json.md

 # `config.json`

 `config.json` is the configuration file used for deploying Airnode.
-It is composed of four main sections:
+It is composed of five main sections:

 1. `ois`: A list of [OIS](/airnode/ois.md) objects
-2. `triggers`: A list of trigger objects, each mapping to an endpoint defined in an OIS in 1
+1. `triggers`: A list of trigger objects, each mapping to an endpoint defined in an OIS in 1
-3. `nodeSettings`: An object containing node configuration parameters
+1. `nodeSettings`: An object containing node configuration parameters
+1. `environment`: A list of node environment variables
-4. `id`: A UUID that specifies a `config.json`/`security.json` file pair
+1. `id`: A UUID that specifies a `config.json` file

 Contents of a `config.json` file: